samuele-bortolato/instantNeRFW/README.md

 1. Place the images in a single folder
 2. Open colmap, File > New project, create a new database (place it somewhere) and select the image folder
 3. Processing > Feature Extraction, eventually select the mask path folder (masks need to have the same name of the images + _.png_, e.g. _1.jpg_ and _1.jpg.png_)
-4. Processing > Feature Matching, multiple models off
+4. Processing > Feature Matching
-5. Reconstruction > Reconstruction options, multiple models off, decrease min_num_matches if you have a small dataset or it struggle to match
-6. Reconstruction > Start Reconstruction
+5. Reconstruction > Start Reconstruction
-7. Extras > Undistort
+6. Extras > Undistort
-8. File > Export model as text
+7. File > Export model as text

 Then we have to convert the camera informations to the format accepted by wisp.